vernak2539/babble.byvernacchia/_posts/2013-05-23-dealing-with-nginx-and-php5-fpm-on-reboot.markdown

 All you have to do is edit the `/etc/init.d/php5-fpm` file, and add the stuff below.

+{% highlight bash %}
-    // add at top by all your other variables SOCKETDIR = /var/run/php5-fpm
+// add at top by all your other variables
+SOCKETDIR = /var/run/php5-fpm

 // then inside do_start()
 // replace users as you see fit
 [ -d $SOCKETDIR ] || install -m 755 -o www-data -g root -d $SOCKETDIR
+{% endhighlight %}

 And there you have it.
 Hopefully I can save you a good amount of frustration!